andrespengineer/andrespengineer/README.md

 Curious by nature, detail-oriented by habit, and always working on something new.

 ### 🧩 What I do
-- Android UI/UX · Jetpack Compose · Scalable Arhcitecture · Adaptive and Large screens experiences
+- Android UI/UX · Jetpack Compose · Scalable Architecture · Adaptive and Large screens experiences
 - Backend engineering, async architectures, and microservices
 - Performance tuning, and improve rendering work
 - End-to-end system design: from the API layer to the final UI polish